robusta-dev/robusta/docs/index.rst

 Use Cases
 ~~~~~~~~~~~

-* Response to incidents in an automated and reproducible manner
+* Respond to incidents in a reproducible manner
-* Track changes to Kubernetes resources and identify regressions
+* Track changes and identify regressions
-* Out-of-the-box insights for common alerts
+* See out-of-the-box insights for common alerts
 * Automatically silence false alarms
 * Fix alerts in one click from Slack or the terminal